geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

-# Supply Chain Data Warehouse Analytics for Resource Distribution SQL Project
-Welcome to my first **Data Warehouse and Data Analytics Project** Repository.
-This project, designed as a portfolio, demonstrates complete Data Warehousing and analytics solutions.

 # Supply Chain Data Warehouse & Analytics for Resource Distribution (SQL Project)

 ## Project Overview
+Welcome to my Data Warehouse and Data Analytics Project.

+This project demonstrates the design and implementation of a complete SQL-based data warehouse and analytics solution.
+It simulates real-world supply chain systems to support data-driven decision-making in resource distribution, logistics, and program efficiency.

 Efficient resource distribution is critical in both business and humanitarian operations.
-This project demonstrates how a SQL-based data warehouse can be designed to support data-driven decision-making in supply chains and resource allocation.

-The project simulates real-world systems by structuring raw data into relational tables and generating insights on demand patterns, delivery performance, and cost efficiency.
+This project shows how structured data systems can generate insights on demand patterns, delivery performance, and cost efficiency.

+---

 ## Objectives
 - Design and implement a relational data warehouse using SQL